APSL/redux-i18n/README.md

 }
 ```

-Its possible add comments for translators, too.
+Is possible add comments for translators.

 ```javascript
 render() {